Last Updated on March 2, 2022 by Real Men Sow

-How to Grow Sweet Peas with a Wigwam in Your Garden?
+How to Grow Sweet Pea Wigwam in Your Garden?

 I used 8 6ft bamboo canes to make my structure.
 They occupy an area of 3ft squared, and I joined them at the top with a cable tie to make my wigwam shape.
 I put a pot over the top because I’m clumsy, and there is every chance I would poke my eye out on unguarded sharp things.

 I then began tying the string around the canes to provide the pea plants with something to climb up.
 Starting at the bottom, I tied a knot, and wound once around each cane, as in the picture.
 When I got back to my original knot, I tied the string off, moved up a few centimetres, and went around again.

 I did this until I got to the top, and hey presto! – A wigwam.

 Initially, I planned to put one plant alongside each cane, plus another one in between (16 pea plants in total).